 Furthermore, the committee will give higher priority to tenure-track and tenured professors who have not yet reached the rank of professor, since these faculty have greater need for opportunities to present their research.

-Faculty will use the standard Travel Request Form.
+To request supplemental funding, faculty will use the standard Travel Request Form.
 They will need to include the following pieces of information with the requested attached documentation demonstrating the purpose of travel.